Blogs

 Joseph Mensah

-Social behaviour change: a game-changer to reduce stigma
+Social and behaviour change: a game-changer to reduce stigma

 Sightsavers’ Joseph Mensah shares four key learnings from a SBC programme in Ghana that aims to reduce stigma around disability, and how they'll inform our future SBC work.